papey/fediwatcher/README.md

 ## Acknowledgments

 - Inspired by [fediverse.network](https://fediverse.network) made by [fediverse](https://github.com/fediverse)
-- This is mainly a rust learning project
+- This is mainly a rust learning project, so huge thanks to all the rusteceans from Mastodon and the [Rust Lang Discord Server](https://discordapp.com/invite/rust-lang) for all the help !